wheresvic/mongoose-strip-paths/README.md

 When instantiated, this plugin adds a static method `stripPaths()` to your schema.
 Upon invoking this method, it loops over the provided paths in the `options.paths` variable and sets them to `undefined`.
 If there are any nested sub documents (via a single nested schema or embedded within an array), the `stripPaths()` method of all respective sub documents is also invoked.
 This works for nested subdocuments as well as documents added via a populate query.

 Note that there will be no validation done upon invoking the `stripPaths()` method, which means that the document could be in an invalid state.
+As of version 0.0.2 `stripPaths()` also returns a reference to the document for easy chaining.

 This functionality should ideally only be used to return the document for further processing.